 - Image quality – 2880 x 1440 dpi

-- Paper handling – front tray and roll feed
+- Paper handling – front paper tray and roll feed

 - Ink type – UltraChrome HDX pigment ink

-The printhead is 50 percent larger and comes with anti-clogging technology where sensors detect ink ejection and any clogs providing automatic back-up via another nozzle.
-The 18,432 nozzles and sensors continuously monitor the status of the nozzles and this aids in consistent ink droplets, limits clogs, higher print speed, avoids wastage of ink and reduces the frequency of cleaning cycles.
+- The printhead is 50 percent larger and comes with anti-clogging technology where sensors detect ink ejection and any clogs providing automatic backup via another nozzle.
+The 18,432 nozzles and sensors continuously monitor the status of the nozzles and this aids in consistent ink droplets, limits clogs, higher print speeds, avoids wastage of ink and reduces the frequency of cleaning cycles.

-If you are not concerned about the above criteria but are looking for a printer that can print panorama besides the 17 x 22 inches photo, then in our estimation, the Epson SureColor P5000 should be your second option as a professional photographer looking to have prints made up to a size of 17 inches wide.
+If you are not concerned about the above criteria but are looking to print panoramas besides the 17 x 22 inches photo, then in our estimation, the Epson SC-P5000 should be your second option as a professional photographer looking to have photos made up to a size of 17 inches wide.

-The printhead comes with 180 nozzles per ink color and utilizes the AMC technology, combined with an ink-repellent surface coating that ensures consistent dot placement.
-However, when switching between matte and photo black, although it is automatic, there is some time involved and ink used in that process; matte to photo black, 3 mins 30 secs, 4.6 ml ink used, photo to matte black, 2 mins 30 secs, 1.6 ml ink used.
+The printhead comes with 180 nozzles per color and utilizes the AMC technology, combined with an ink-repellent surface coating that ensures consistent dot placement.
+Since there is no switching between matte and photo black, there is no time delay involved and ink used in that process.

 - Printing technology – Epson MicroPiezo AMC inkjet printhead

-- Nozzle Configuration – 180 nozzles per ink color x 8
+- Nozzle Configuration – 180 nozzles black, 180 nozzles per colour

-- Ink type – Pigment based UltraChrome HD inks
+- Ink type – Pigment based UltraChrome HD Pro inks

-- Monochrome prints – has greyscale printing with UltraChrome HD photo black and UltraChrome HD matte black ink tanks, light black and light light black
+- Monochrome prints – has greyscale with UltraChrome HD photo black and UltraChrome HD matte black ink tanks, light grey

 - Print Speed – 17” x 22” borderless color photo – approximately 7 minutes (normal speed) to 12 minutes 26 seconds (maximum) depending on print speed